The Overview will tell you the following information:

 Located in the southwestern China, Yunnan Province has recorded over 1000 bird species including around 40 endemic species, ranking first in China in terms of total bird species.
 Boasting of many different landforms including mountains, lakes, plateaus, wetlands and plains, Yunnan province has different habitats and climate conditions for different bird species.
 The special location, favorable climate conditions and diverse habitat have made this province an important wintering site for migrant birds.

 Our trip start in Kunming, the capital of Yunnan Province.
-In the early morning, we will drive to the Xishan Mountain, the best birding spot for forest birds in Kunming city.
+In the early morning, we will drive to the Kunming Botanical Garden, the best birding spot for forest birds in Kunming city.
 The diverse plants in the mountain provide good habitats for different wintering and resident birds.
 We will have a relax morning here searching for birds including Red-tailed Minla, Black-breasted Thrush, Blue Whistling Thrush, Black-headed Greenfinch and Spot-breasted Scimitar Babbler.
 After the whole morning birding in this mountain, we will drive on to Zixishan of Chuxiong in the afternoon.

 Day 3 (Jan 7th) Mt.
 Zixishan-Dali